-“The only time I know I’m really awake.”
+“The sound it makes.
+That’s the only time I know I’m really awake.”

 I’m the first to arrive.

-Aleks is there standing below the cement blocks, their shadow cast in a tight square around him turning his usually sandy hair pitch black.
+Aleks is there standing below the cement blocks, their shadow cast in a tight square around him that turns his usually sandy hair pitch black.
 With every passing second, his coat seems to get bigger on his frame, swaying back and forth, a stark contrast to the stillness in his limbs.
-The chains and screws holding the cement high above suddenly seem as thick as sewing thread, and about as strong.
-There, waving from high atop the crane is a long strip of red fabric.
+The chains and screws holding the cement high above suddenly seem no thicker than sewing thread, and about as strong.
+There, waving from high atop the crane is a long strip of purple fabric.

 “Aleks, what are you doing?”
-I yell, getting as close as I can without being enveloped by the shadow on the ground.
-Slowly – our eyes unblinking and fixed on each other’s – he lifts his right hand in salute.
+I yell, getting as close as I can without being enveloped by the dark shadows cemented to the ground, contrasted by the glow of a crescent moon.
+Slowly–he lifts his chin to the sky, his right hand rising to salute.

 “Did you hear it?”

-Doug and the rest arrive, blatantly pale in the light of the night’s half-moon, their feet pounding hard against the pavement, so loudly that I barely hear Aleks say:
+Doug and the rest arrive, blatantly pale, their feet pounding hard against the pavement, so loud that I barely hear Aleks whisper against the growing night:

 “Time to wake up.”